Axwabo/Soundboword/README.md

 1. Go to the `🔌 PipeWire` tab, and launch the wizard to set up the `Soundboword Microphone`
 2. Select an audio device in the `🔌 PipeWire` tab that will be considered as your physical microphone
 3. You will be able to use the `Soundboword Microphone` in programs that capture microphone input
-    - Some apps might require a restart to recognize the device (e.g. Discord)
+    - Some apps might require a restart to recognize the device

 There are some toggles at the bottom right of the window.
 The table below shows which nodes will be connected/disconnected.